Overview

 Raster data is the primary deliverable for satellite imagery orders at this time.

-These roles describe the type of raster data a given resource is."reflectance"
+These roles describe the type of raster data a given resource is.

 reflectance data is light reflected from the observed surface in the relevant band